ekcasey/tw_ac_vagrant_workshop/README.md

 include_recipe "rbenv::ruby_build"
 ```

 Now all of the resource types defined in the rbenv cookbook are available to us.
 Lets use the rbenv_ruby resource.
-Add the following line to your default.rb
+Add the following lines to your default.rb

 ```
 rbenv_ruby '2.1.1' do